heviahmed/polla-fattah.github.io/_posts/2020-03-09-Internal-Cluster-Validation.md

 ## Davies-Bouldin Index

 This measure is introduced by Davies et al. [^4].
-It calculates intera cluster compactness and inter cluster separation by producing the ratio of spreading sample points around mean (i.e. variation) to the distance between mean of clusters [^2].
+It calculates internal cluster compactness and inter cluster separation by producing the ratio of spreading sample points around mean (i.e. variation) to the distance between mean of clusters [^2].

 {% include image.html url="/img/posts/2020-03-09-Internal-Cluster-Validation/db.png" description="" %}